Powered by .id (informed decisions) for City of Kalamunda

 There are also significant differences in the supply of future residential land within the Shire which will also have a major influence in structuring different population and household futures over the next five to ten years.
 Large existing residential development opportunities are still available in Wattle Grove, Forrestfield and High Wycombe, while more established rural residential areas of the Shire such as Gooseberry Hill and Lesmurdie have relatively low amounts of new dwellings expected over the forecast period.

-With the future development on a train station at Forrestfield North significant high density residential development is expected in the Forrestfield North DSP area.
+With the future development of a train station at Forrestfield North high density residential development is expected in surrounding areas.
 These new developments are expected to attract large numbers of young adults due to the ease of access central Perth provided by the train line.